 Less common coat colours are piebald and brindle.
-In Tamil language Piebald is called porru and brindle is called pullisaral.
+In the Tamil language Piebald is called porru and brindle is called pullisaral.
 But in the rare case, the piebald and brindle colouring can occur in the same litter.

 History of Kombai Dogs:

-Their history might go back as far as a hundred years, but it might end soon, everyone though there are efforts to maintain the breed, but it is not looking good for the mighty Kombai.
+Their history might go back as far as a hundred years, but it might end soon, everyone though there are efforts to maintain the breed, it is not looking good for the mighty Kombai.

 Unlike in breeding for appearance, weak was not selected by breeders.
 They seem to live for up to fifteen years, but again, it is hard to tell Puppy.

 The armies of the Marudhu Pandias, were used kombai breed dogs, who headed the revolt against the British subjugation of the Kalaiar Koil of the Sivakasi Kingdom at the beginning of the nineteenth century.